#13 PART.II.thought — Desire and Thought in Practice

 Schools of architecture define their curriculum with technical accreditation and qualifying requirements.
 But a way to raise up architctural projects with a valuative components is through desire.
 We otherwise often shy away from humane need beyond the technical attributes.
 Desire is not really humane, but it points toward human qualities better than mere technic.
 This is a concealed conflict.
 Desire-as-programme absorbs need related to the difference between occupying functional spaces, dwelling and what is nature or natural.
 We want to harmonize with nature, including our inner nature, without co-creating.
 We cannot avoid that we are always actually co-creating, but the systems of the Machine Age Modernist profession ignore it, and we are not listening.

-Desire is then an architectural programme conceived as additional to what is extant or available for providing for feelings of fulfillment and proper actions through the means of building or otherwise preparing an intentional environment.
-Desire is part of architectural discourse as a spark of interest that gives the intended environment the liveliness of a product, but it also serves to locate architectural preparations’ costs as ‘additional’.
-The need for our aspiration and love is re–territorialized as desire in technicist architectural practice to allow it to be joined to the fulfillment of the experience of dwelling that architecture fulfills.
+Desire is an architectural programme conceived as additional to what is available to provide for feelings of fulfillment and proper actions through the means of building or otherwise preparing an intentional environment.
+Desire is part of architectural discourse as a spark of interest that gives the intended environment the liveliness of a well made product, but it also serves to value the cost of architectural preparation as ‘additional’.
+The need for aspiration and love is re–territorialized as desire in technicist architectural practice to allow it to be joined to the fulfillment of the experience of dwelling that architecture fulfills.

 Desire as a programme allows the architect as the operator of the preparations of dwelling to bring the entire spectrum of world into the realm of their role and yet to be free choose their desire, embedding it in technical design services.
 There is nothing necessarily wrong with this, but the process of it necessarily causes issues.
 The practice of architecture and the individual architect who is practicing architecture may pre-load the essential quality of need-as-desire into their projects, where ‘need’ is then de-fanged and has the quality of being ‘optional’ in the sense that desire retains the quality of choice, turning to the freedom to choose, which is human.
 This is what backfires in practice.
 Architecture is felt as optional when it is about desire.
 Architecture is de-valued vis a vis concrete or material technological and procedural values (including finance and economic elements), reenforcing the issue that desire as programme seeks to circumvent, de-valuing architecture as a response to our need for wellbeing.